DyaryRaoof/todo-list-react/README.md

 ## Getting Started

-- Clone the repository with git clone https://github.com/DyaryRaoof/math-magicians.git;
+- Clone the repository with git clone https://github.com/DyaryRaoof/todo-list-react.git;
 - Open the cloned folder on the IDE of your choice;
 - Install dependencies with npm i;
 - Use npm start to start the website;
-- Use npm run test to run the tests;

 ## Authors

 👤 **Dyary Raoof Bayz**